bishoybassem/atomix/README.md

 ### Features

-* Used Java 2D API to render all of the game's graphics, thus scalling won't cause any quality loss.
+* Used Java 2D API to render all of the game's graphics, thus scaling won't cause any quality loss.
 * Added several kinds of sliding animations and effects.
 * Movements are tracked, along with undo and redo options.